-MONIQUE BATSON — School shootings don’t surprise as once before
+MONIQUE BATSON — School shootings shouldn’t be this unsurprising

 Published 12:05 am Friday, October 8, 2021